MicrosoftDocs/visualstudio-docs/mac/accessibility-ide-options.md

 ## Change the content font and size

-It's possible to customize the font and size of content in most pads in Visual Studio for Mac.
+It's possible to customize the font and size of content in most tool windows in Visual Studio for Mac.
 Here's how:

 1. Go to **Visual Studio (menu)** > **Preferences... (&#8984;,)**.

 1. In **Preferences**, go to **Environment** > **Fonts**.

-1. For either **Text Editor**, **General Pad Text**, or **Output Pad Contents**, select the font and size button.
+1. For either **Text Editor**, **General Tool Window Text**, or **Output Window Contents**, select the font and size button.

 1. Select your desired font, style, and size, and select **OK**.